digiapulssi/graylog-proxy/README.md

 CA and client certificate.

-Copy the certificate PEM files for client (client.pem) and server (server_ca.pem) to docker host (suggested directory /etc/haproxy/cert) and modify their ownership to root and mode to 400.
+Copy the certificate PEM files for client (client.pem) and server (server_ca.pem) to container host's /etc/haproxy/cert directory and modify their ownership to root and mode to 400.

 ### Creating Private Root CA and CA Signed Client Certificate